markstringer-dti/markstringer-dti.github.io/dti.md

 Highlighting the problems that a project throws up can be threatening to the sponsors of a project.
 What if the problem that you find is something that they haven't thought of and they don't know how to fix?
 They will be tempted to avoid addressing it, possibly by attacking or threatening the team for even daring to raise the issue.

-Too, too often, in software development, when someone on the stage shouts "Look a pirate ship," It's the director off stage that shouts something like "You're wrong, it's not there."
+In software development people do the equivalent of shouting "Look a pirate ship," all the time.
+But unfortunately the response of the directors is mostly something like "You're wrong, it's not there."

 Other ways of saying this that are just as bad are "I'm tired of this negativity," or "Maybe you're not up to the job if you think that's a pirate ship."